Fred Armisen: Personal life

-Armisen was married to musician Sally Timms from 1998 to 2004, and American actress Elisabeth Moss from 2009 to 2011.
+Armisen was married to English singer Sally Timms of the Mekons from 1998 to 2004, and American actress Elisabeth Moss from 2009 to 2011.
 In 2014, Moss described their time together as "extremely traumatic, awful and horrible".
 "One of the greatest things I heard someone say about him is, 'He's so great at doing impersonations.
 But the greatest impersonation he does is that of a normal person,'" Moss added.
 During a later interview with Howard Stern, Armisen said, "I think I was a terrible husband.
 I think I'm a terrible boyfriend. [...]
 I feel bad for everyone I've gone out with."

 Since working together on ThunderAnt, Armisen and Carrie Brownstein developed what Brownstein has called "one of the most intimate, functional, romantic, but nonsexual relationships [they have] ever had".
 According to Armisen, their relationship is "all of the things that I've ever wanted, you know, aside from like the physical stuff, but the intimacy that I have with her is like no other".

 From 2010 to 2011, Armisen dated fellow Saturday Night Live cast member Abby Elliott.
 He started dating actress Natasha Lyonne in 2014.
 Lyonne confirmed that they had ended their relationship in April 2022: "We love each other just about as much as two people can love each other and we're still talking all the time."
-Armisen began dating and married comedian Riki Lindhome later that year, and they purchased a home together in Los Feliz.
+Armisen began dating and married actress, comedian and musician Riki Lindhome later that year, and they purchased a home together in Los Feliz.

-Armisen is a fan of the Red Dead video game franchise, and voiced characters in Red Dead Redemption and Red Dead Redemption 2.
+Armisen is a fan of the Red Dead video game franchise, and voiced characters in Red Dead Redemption (2010) and Red Dead Redemption 2 (2018).
 He is also a fan of black metal and death metal and has mentioned bands such as Immortal, Beherit, Liturgy, Myrkur, Absu, Xasthur, Sumac, Deafheaven and Abysmal Dawn to be some of his personal favorites.